THOMASELOVE/500-2021/classes/class05/README.md

 ## Announcements

 1. On 2021-02-25, Wyatt and I updated [the toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy2021) and [the lindner example](https://github.com/THOMASELOVE/500-data/tree/master/lindner) to deal with the changes caused by an update to the cobalt package, mostly.
 I assume you got my email - if not, please let us know.
+2. On 2021-02-26, I posted to the Shared Google Drive my comments on Paul Rosenbaum's *Observation and Experiment* including comments on all chapters other than the ones where you'll be writing [essays](https://github.com/THOMASELOVE/500-2021/blob/master/essays/README.md), starting with the Chapter 7 essay due on 2021-03-18.